daniel1919-00/DominusApi/docs/docs/dependency injection.md

 }
 ```

-Here, our controller depends on the `HttpClient` service, and is injected dynamically into the `main` method that has been marked as an entrypoint.
+Here, our controller entrypoint method `main` depends on the `HttpClient` service, and will get injected automatically whenever this endpoint is accessed.
-Essentially each request that to this method will have the HttpClient class instantiated and injected into the method as an argument.

 You can make your own classes compatible with the DI system just by implementing the `Dominus\System\Interfaces\Injectable\Injectable` interface.